 Beginners want the exact opposite.
 They want a long, wide board with a rounded nose and a rounded tail.
 Why?

 In order to catch small, weak waves, which beginners should start on, you typically need a longer board.

 In order to stand up for the very first time, you need a wide board.
-This will keep you stable possible while you find balance.
+This will keep you as stable as possible while you find your balance.